tmforum-rand/schemas/README.md

 The TM Forum JSON Schema files all conform to a basic JSON Schema template, which encapsulates some high-level principles:
 * The **filename convention** for all schemas is: <_Entity_>`.schema.json`, with _Entity_ being unique to the catalog, written in [UpperCamelCase](https://en.wikipedia.org/wiki/Camel_case) notation with no embeded status (eg: _draft_, _reviewed_, _final_) or version text (eg: _v1.0_, _V1_).
 Where additional operation-specific schemas are used (eg: _Create_, _Update_) the appropriate operation should be appended to the end of the <_Entity_> term, such as <_Entity_>`Create.schema.json`
-* All schema's must be **fully identified**, with `$schema`, `$id`, `title` and `description` attributes, such as the following:
+* All schema's MUST be **fully identified**, with `$schema`, `$id`, `title` and `description` attributes, such as the following:
 ```
     "$schema": "http://json-schema.org/draft-07/schema#",
     "$id": "TMForumTemplate.schema.json",
     "title": "TMForumSchemaTemplate",
     "description": "Every Schema MUST have a short, concise description",
 ```
-* All properties within the schema must be **well defined**, with names in **[lowerCamelCase](https://en.wikipedia.org/wiki/Camel_case)** and avoiding the use of abbreviations.
+* All properties within the schema MUST be **well defined**, with names in **[lowerCamelCase](https://en.wikipedia.org/wiki/Camel_case)** and avoiding the use of abbreviations.
 They should have a `type`, an informative, concise `description` and at least one example value within the `examples` array.
 You are encouraged to use the full range of `type` and `format` values to best constrain the JSON attribute to a set of sensible values so that a JSON parser, along with the schema, can do a lot of validation work on your behalf:
 ```
     "attribute": {
         "type": "One of: {array|string|integer|enum|hostname|uri|...}",